Did you crochet those snowflakes on your tree?

 - Chicken pies – the meat from the Not Chickens after the soup was made, cooked with onions, leeks and bread,?made into open face pies

-- Second sweet – Feather shaped shortbread cookies (?)
+- Second sweet – Feather shaped shortbread cookies (again memory lapses, I think this was what we served)

 - Roast duck stuffed with kasha and onions

-- Beef birds – rollades of thinly sliced beef, wrapped around garlic and mushrooms, then braised
+- Beef birds – roulades of thinly sliced beef, wrapped around garlic and mushrooms, then braised

 - Third sweet – Peacock in its pride – three magnificently shaped and painted gingerbread cakes, each sporting heads, wings, and a fan of real peacock feathers behind.